 1.3 The institution’s purposes are concrete and realistic and further define its educational and other dimensions, including scholarship, research, and public service.
 Consistent with its mission, the institution endeavors to enhance the communities it serves.

-1.4 The mission and purposes of the institution are accepted and widely understood by its governing board, administration, faculty, staff, and students.
+1.4 The mission and purposes of the institution are accepted and widely understood by its governing board, administration, faculty, staff, students, and sponsoring entity (if any).
 They provide direction to the curricula and other activities and form the basis on which expectations for student learning are developed.
 Specific objectives, reflective of the institution’s overall mission and purposes, are developed by the institution’s individual units.

 1.5 The institution periodically evaluates the content and pertinence of its mission and purposes, ensuring they are current and provide overall direction in planning, evaluation, and resource allocation.

 STANDARD TWO: PLANNING AND EVALUATION

 The institution undertakes planning and evaluation to accomplish and improve the achievement of its mission and purposes.
 It identifies its planning and evaluation priorities and pursues them effectively.
 The institution demonstrates its success in strategic, academic, financial, and other resource planning and the evaluation of its educational effectiveness.

 2.1 Planning and evaluation are systematic, comprehensive, broad-based, integrated, and appropriate to the institution.
 They involve the participation of individuals and groups responsible for the achievement of institutional purposes and include external perspectives.
 Results of planning and evaluation are regularly communicated to appropriate institutional constituencies.
 The institution allocates sufficient resources for its planning and evaluation efforts.